 - Sizing runs on the larger end of the spectrum

 There’s a lot to be said for a running shoe that has stood the test of time.
-The 34th version of the Nike Air Zoom Pegasus is a fitting update.
+The 38th version of the Nike Air Zoom Pegasus is a fitting update.
 They have a lower profile with a sleek look to them.
-You’ll notice the redesign of the tongue which helps to keep it in place better.
+You’ll notice the redesign of the tongue which is thin and keeps the shoe lightweight.
+The tab behind the heel cradles and supports the Achilles.

 The toe box is roomy with plenty of ventilation to keep your feet cool.
 The cushioning is outstanding, making it a pair you’d want to wear for everyday trainers.
 They’re lightweight, making them a good choice for recovery runs too.